dylanHanger/snakes/README.md

 replays:
   record: <whether to record replays or not>
   path: <the folder to save replays under>
+  quick: <whether to end a turn early if everyone has made a move
   format: <format pattern for filenames>

 turns: <max turns>
-timeout: <allowed computation time>
+timeout: <false or time in milliseconds>
-wait: <whether to wait for all snakes to compute a move>
+quick: <whether to end a turn early if everyone has made a move>

 respawn: <number of turns a snake remains dead>